 Not all landlords are out to get you.
 In fact, if you make it a point to have a good relationship with your landlord, you’ll gain a lot of benefits.

-One of those being that they might be more open to the idea of you breaking a lease early – and therefore be less inclined to deal with the penalties.
+One of those is that they might be more open to the idea of you breaking a lease early – and therefore be less inclined to deal with the penalties.

 Keep in mind that this is someone who might constantly be the target of other people’s ire simply because of their job